Skip to content

 During beta, Free unlocks everything

-Up to 3 Kubernetes clusters and every feature, free while we're in beta.
+Up to 3 Kubernetes clusters and every feature.
 Your feedback shapes 1.0.

 • Unlimited nodes, entities and users